The story so far…

 Now, however, we believe that God is calling us to build.
 We have an exciting vision for what God wants to do with us as a church – being Good News on the South side of Peebles, with a new church and community building (“The King’s Barn”) on our land at the King’s Meadow, alongside our existing community garden.

 After a significant amount of prayer, thinking, research, consultation and planning, construction is now underway!
-Timescales will depend on how quickly we can raise the funds to complete the different stages, but the foundations are already in place, and the steel frame and roof should be in place by the end of July 2019.
+Timescales will depend on how quickly we can raise the funds to complete the different stages, but the foundations are already in place.

 What’s the Vision?